fastai/fastpages/_posts/2020-09-12-codespaces.md

 You do not have to use Docker Compose with Codespaces.
 We only used it here because we wanted to expose several services without having our visitors do any setup.
 More information about customizing Codespaces can be found in [the official docs](https://docs.github.com/en/github/developing-online-with-codespaces).

+## Conclusion

+By setting up Codespaces appropriately on your repo, you can give contributors a head start by providing an easy to use development environment that has ultimate portability (all you need is a browser).
+Furthermore, when you have a specialized development environment, Codespaces can do the heavy lifting of setting everything up for you!

-## Blogging With fastpages
+## You Can Write Blogs With Notebooks, Too!

 This blog post was written in [fastpages](https://github.com/fastai/fastpages) which is also built on nbdev!
-I highly recommend fastpages if you want an easy way to blog with Jupyter notebooks.
+I recommend [fastpages](https://github.com/fastai/fastpages) if you want an easy way to blog with Jupyter notebooks.

 ## Additional Resources